JustinDrake/LigeroRSA/README.md

 Instructions here are for native Ubuntu runs.

 ### Validator
-The coordinator exports a record of its public interactions with the parties in the script.data file generated the directory where coordinator_full_protocol is run.
-To verify the integrity of these interactions, run ./validator in the same directory as  script.data.
+The coordinator exports a record of its public interactions with the parties in the _script.data_ file generated the directory where _coordinator_full_protocol_ is run.
+To verify the integrity of these interactions, run _./validator_ in the same directory as _script.data_.

 ### Replay mode
+To record and replay an RSA ceremony with 10 parties using the same randomness:

+1. Run a ceremony adding command line option _--mode record_ and _--passive_:
+   ___./coordinator_full_protocol --parties 10 --passive --mode record___

+2. Replay it using option _--mode replay_:
+   ___./coordinator_full_protocol --parties 10 --passive --mode replay___

+Comments:
+1. Note that you need to also run all party binaries in both cases
-To record and replay an RSA ceremony using the same randomness, first run a ceremony adding command line option --mode record to the coordinator, and then replay it using option --mode replay.
-Intermediary data is stored in file record.data, and binary must be run from the same directory when replaying.
+2. Intermediary data is stored in file _record.data_, and binaries must be run from the same directory when replaying.